 Public holidays and employees interstate

 This can be a particularly common problem for those companies that operate in cities or towns situated on state or territory borders.
-Generally, the appropriate jurisdiction is the one where the work (or majority of the work) is carried out under the contract of employment.
+Generally, the appropriate jurisdiction is the one where the work (or the majority of the work) is carried out under the contract of employment.

-In the above scenario, the employee resides in the Australian Capital Territory but performed work in Western Australia (where it was not a public holiday): because his work under his contract of employment is to be performed primarily in the Australian Capital Territory, then the public holidays prescribed under ACT public holiday legislation will apply.
+In the above scenario, the employee resides in the Australian Capital Territory but performed work in Western Australia (where it was not a public holiday): because the work under his contract of employment is to be performed primarily in the Australian Capital Territory, then the public holidays prescribed under ACT public holiday legislation will apply.

 Therefore, the employee performed work on a public holiday, with the appropriate public holiday conditions in his award or employment contract being applicable.